ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 I’m the only kid here.
 That’s the most obvious difference.
 I’m also not here because I need to support my family.
 To say I want to be here is a stretch, but it's my choice.
 This was the best solution available to the question, “What will you do with your summer?”.
 I was acting partially in response to my loathing of suburban comfort.
 And I didn’t fit in anywhere obvious, so I wasn't missing out on anything obvious either.
 I resented - in a fuzzy way - what my peer groups were doing with their families (fancy camps, country clubs) and wanted none of it.
 This was my mild form of protest.
 No, I come from workers.
 I want to get my hands dirty.

-I had orbited this place for a long time, as if by gravity.
-Now I needed to go in and explore it.
-This is the what my grandfather built.
+A strange gravity had orbited me around this place for a long time.
+Now it's time to go in and explore.
+This is the place my grandfather built.
 It's one of the largest metallizing and electroplating factories in America.
 Millions of pieces processed each week.
-Metallizing/Electroplating?
+Metallizing, Electroplating?
 Take a moment and scan your surroundings.
-I'll bet that if you're indoors you’re within 30 feet of such a piece, think: coat hangers, lighting fixtures, reflectors, toy trophies, handles, thermos caps, cosmetic tubes, furniture knobs, bottle caps, computer logos.
+I'll bet that if you're indoors you’re within 15 feet of such a piece, think: coat hangers, lighting fixtures, reflectors, toy trophies, handles, thermos caps, cosmetic tubes, furniture knobs, bottle caps, computer logos.
+Metallizing is the process of coating the raw parts with a finish that makes them look good and withstand abuse.
+It requires a mix of chemistry interacting with mechanical handling of parts done at industrial scale.

 On the walk over my identity tied itself into knots: (1) grandson of the revered ‘Nat’, holder of patents, president of the chemical society and iron-fisted leader of this place; (2) son of the lead engineer; (3) sheltered private school nerd coming to see how the other side lives (my personal race condition - in which I thought about what I thought they were thinking about me); (4) Scrawny Jewish kid?; (5) golden boy, quick to learn (6) loser, working for $10/hour instead of enjhoying my summer and making friends (7) ...